-C13 Application Fee
+C13.
+Application fee

-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+✓ If your institution has w aived its application fee for the Fall 20 .
+22 admission c ycle please select no.

 Does your institution have an application fee?
+Yes 🗆 No

-Yes X No Amount of application fe \$60 Yes No Can it be waived for applicants with financial need? Х
+Amount of application fee: \$6 0

+Can it be waived for applicant s with financial need?
+Ves No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee an d an on-line application option, please indicate policy for students who apply on-line:

-Same fee
+⊠ Same Fee

+☐ Free

-Reduced Yes No
+☐ Reduced

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be w aived for applicants with financial need l? □ Yes □ No ı

+C14.
+Application closing date

+Does your institution have an application closing date? ☑ Yes ☐ No

+Date

-C14 Application closing date
+Application closing date (fall) 1/15

-Does your institution have an application closing date?
-Yes X No DateApplication closing date (fall)1/15Priority Date11/1 C15 Are first-time, first-year students accepted for terr the fall? ns other than Yes X No C16 Notification to applicants of admission decision set ent (fill in one only) On a rolling basis beginning X By (date): Other: C17 Reply policy for admitted applicants (fill in one only 1) Must reply by (date): No set date X Must reply by May 1st or within 3 Other: weeks if notified d thereafter Deadline for housing deposit (MMD 5/1 Amount of housing deposit: \$300 Refundable if student does not enroll?
-Yes, in full Yes, in part X No C18 Deferred admission Does your institution allow students to postpone enrol Iment after Yes No admission?
-If yes, maximum period of postponeme 1 Year C19 Early admission of high school students N/ Yes No

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-Yes No х

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following: Early action closing date 11/15 Early action notification date 1/15

-Yes No X

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Priority Date 11/15

+C15.
+Are first-time, first-year stu idents accepted for terms other than th e fall?
+Yes □ No

+C16.
+Notification to applicants of f admission decision sent (fill in one only v)

+☐ On a rolling basis begin ning (date):

+☐ By (date):

+☑ Other: Mid-March Provide (CII : 11)

+C17.
+Reply policy for admitted a

+☑ Must reply by (date): M☑ No set date ay I

+r within weeks if notified ther reafter

+☐ Other:

+Deadline for housing deposit:

+Refundable if student does no t enroll?

+☐ Yes, in full

+☐ Yes, in part

-Yes No х
+⊠ No

+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-year students one year or more before high school graduation? □ Yes ☑ No C20.
+Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? □ Yes ⊠ No If "yes," please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2022 entering class: Number of early decision applications received by your institution: 0 Number of applicants admitted under early decision plan: 0 Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ⊠ Yes □ No If "yes," please complete the following: Early action closing date: 11/15 Early action notification date: Mid-January Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No